-I have no doubts that history will reflect on John Boehner as one of the worst Speakers of the House in United States history.
-Now, I don’t like using the phrase “worst ever” because we’ve had some really terrible politicians in our history—but he’s without a doubt one of the very worst.
+I have no doubts that we’ll eventually reflect on John Boehner as one of the worst Speakers of the House in United States history.
+Now, I don’t like using the phrase “worst ever” because we’ve had some really terrible politicians in our history, but he’s without a doubt one of the very worst.

 The approval rating for Congress can’t go much lower.
 If you haven’t heard, a poll was recently released that showed just 6% of Americans think Congress is doing an “excellent” or “good” job.